ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Source Detection AND PHOTOMETRY

-Before source detection, we perform point spread function (PSF) matches to ensure that all images used for detection have the same resolution.
+Before source detection, we perform point spread function (PSF) matching to ensure that all images used for detection have the same resolution.
 To get the effective PSF for each JWST and HST filter, we stack $4'' \times 4''$ cutouts of point sources from our real mosaics.
 These point sources are selected as the sources with the highest fraction of flux density within a small ($d = 0.2''$) aperture (${f_{0.2''}}/{f_{4''}}$).
 The fluxes outside the $4'' \times 4''$ cutouts are corrected using the model PSFs from the Python package Webbpsf v1.1.1 \citep{Perrin2015,Osborne2018}, whose enclosed energy should only be inaccurate in the center \citep{Ji2024}.
+An example of a stacked PSF is shown in Figure~\ref{Fig:psf}.

 For all HST and JWST images whose resolutions are better than the JWST/NIRCam F444W image, we use photutils v1.5.0 \citep{Bradley2022} with the CosineBellWindow to obtain the convolution kernels that match their effective PSF to that of F444W.
 The convolution is performed using the "convolve\_fft" function from Astropy v5.0 \citep{Astropy2022}.
 Based on this convolution, source detection will be performed at the F444W resolution (Section~\ref{sec:dual_mode_detection}).
-We do not perform PSF match for the JWST/NIRCam F410M, F430M, F460M, F466N, and F470N images because their resolutions are already comparable (difference of PSF FWHM within $10\%$) to F444W.
+We do not perform PSF matching for the JWST/NIRCam F410M, F430M, F460M, F466N, and F470N images because their resolutions are already comparable (difference of PSF FWHM within $10\%$) to F444W.
 And the larger PSFs of HST/WFC3 mosaics are considered using an additional correction during aperture photometry (Section~\ref{sec:aperture_photometry}).

-\subsection{"Cold" and "hot" dual mode detection}
+\subsection{"Cold" and "Hot" Dual mode Detection}